evbox/apigee-publish-plugin/README.md

     portalName = "<apigee_portal_name>"
 }
 ```

+ * **localSpecFilePaths** - List of file paths to your OpenAPI spec yaml files.
+ * **username** - Username to your Apigee account.
+ * **password** - Your Apigee password.
+ * **organizationName** - Name of the organization where you want to upload specs.
+ * **portalName** - Name of the portal where you want to publish specs.
 Note that the portal name is optional.
-If not provided APIs will not be published to any portal.
+ If not provided APIs will not be published (only specs will be uploaded).

 ### FAQ
 TBD

 ## Caveats

-Plugin is using API that Apigee UI is using.
+Plugin is relying API that Apigee UI is consuming.